wdzierzanowski/video-encoder-stress/README.md

-# video-encoder-stress
-Stress-testing WebCodecs' VideoEncoder
+Stress-testing WebCodecs' VideoEncoder.
+See it live at https://wdzierzanowski.github.io/video-encoder-stress/.